 The Value Stack Tariff is just one of many ways New York is encouraging its residents and businesses to go solar.
-Currently, there is also an “incentive stack” for solar, whether you are a business or a residence.
+Currently, there is also an “incentive stack” for solar, whether you are a business or a resident.

 For homeowners, there is an NYSERDA grant from the state, a 26% Residential Renewable Energy Tax Credit, and a NY State Residential Solar Tax Credit.

 If you are interested in solar, now is the time to act!
 At the end of 2022, the 26% federal tax credits will step down to 22%, so don’t delay in getting your solar quote.
 Paradise Energy’s New York team is waiting to answer your questions and help you take advantage of these great incentives!